Safer Substance Use

 Keeping Yourself Healthy

-- Tiny pieces of your filter can also be pulled up into the syringe as you fill it.
+Tiny pieces of your filter can also be pulled up into the syringe as you fill it.
 If you inject it into your veins the infection is called cotton fever.
+New sterile filters that are manufactured for the purpose of filtering injection drugs will minimize this risk.
+Avoid using cotton balls, cotton swabs or cigarette filters.

 Taking Care of Your Veins